Skip to topmenuSkip to main navigationSkip to main content

 When do you run the risk of pregnancy?

-• You started your new strip too late (so your pill-free week is longer than 7 days).
+• If your pill-free week has been longer than 7 days.

 STIs

 Remember: the pill doesn’t protect against STIs.
-To prevent STIs, you need to use condoms.
+To prevent STIs, you should use condoms.